 One of the Group's impact areas is employee well-being - their health and safety.
 Consequently, the Group has set a target to have zero work-related accidents.
 In 2024, the trend remained upward, which may be explained by a significant increase of the number of workers employed in production and service provision, as well as improved access to the Group's work safety officers, and the chance to report incidents.
 Consequently, the frequency of the number of recordable work-related incidents also grew, reaching 2.8 (per 100 full-time employees).

 Employee well-being and job satisfaction reflected in the voluntary turnover met therefore, we have set a target to decrease metric by at least 1 % annually.
-In the report year, the voluntary turnover metric decrease by 2 %, reaching 23 %.
-At the same time, Group's employee satisfaction score (eNPS) I returned nearly to the base year level, wh may be explained by the Group's rapid grow development of new business lines, increase employee numbers, and changes in the Group 10, which, according to the research firm ER data, is a satisfactory eNPS at product companies.
+In the reporyear, the voluntary turnover metric decrea by 2 %, reaching 23 %.
+At the same time, Group's employee satisfaction score (eNPS) returned nearly to the base year level, wh may be explained by the Group's rapid grov development of new business lines, increase employee numbers, and changes in the Grou processes.
+The Group aim to reach an eNPS 10, which, according to the research firm ER data, is a satisfactory eNPS at product companies.

-CleanR Grupa highly values knowledgeable and competent employees, therefore one of its targets is to make sure that one administrative employee spends an average of two ful working days a year acquiring new knowledge In the reporting period, the average number of learning hours decreased to 11 hours per employee.
-The outcome was affected by the substantial increase in the number of administrative staff from 180 to 277 employees.
+CleanR Grupa highly values knowledged and competent employees, therefore one of targets is to make sure that one administraemployee spends an average of two working days a year acquiring new knowled In the reporting period, the average num of learning hours decreased to 11 hours employee.
+The outcome was affected the substantial increase in the number administrative staff from 180 to 277 employees.